javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-devtools/article.md

 The exact look of developer tools depends on your version of Chrome.
 It changes from time to time, but should be similar.

 - Here we can see the red-colored error message.
 In this case the script contains an unknown "lalala" command.
-- On the right, there is a clickable link to the source `bug.html:12` with the line number where the error has occured.
+- On the right, there is a clickable link to the source `bug.html:12` with the line number where the error has occurred.

 Below the error message there is a blue `>` symbol.
-It marks a "command line" where we can type JavaScript commands and press `key:Enter` to run them (`key:Shift+Enter` to input multiline commands).
+It marks a "command line" where we can type JavaScript commands and press `key:Enter` to run them (`key:Shift+Enter` to input multi-line commands).

 Now we can see errors and that's enough for the start.
 We'll be back to developer tools later and cover debugging more in-depth in the chapter <info:debugging-chrome>.